seek4science/seek/tech/docker/docker-compose.md

         }
     }

+You would also want to configure for HTTPS (port 443), and would strongly recommend using [Lets Encrypt](https://letsencrypt.org/) for free SSL certificates.

 ## Backup and Restore

 To backup the MySQL database and seek filestore, you will need to mount the volumes into a temporary container.
 Don't try backing up by copying the volumes directly from the host system.